 Water has, historically, been a challenging industry for innovators to operate in.
 While the energy sector has seen incredible gains and growth in the past 25 years, and there is new water technology emerging on the market that has the potential to entirely disrupt the industry, change has been slow coming to the water sector.
 Collaboration and cooperation is not often common even amongst every-day water practitioners, presenting a barrier for those outside the industry trying to share lessons learned and important knowledge.

-However, increasing challenges faced by the industry, from aging infrastructure to a changing climate to growing populations, are stressing an already burdened system.
+However, increasing challenges faced by the industry, from aging infrastructure, decreased water supply, and the challenges presented by changing populations and climates, are stressing an already burdened system.
 Innovation is desperately needed, as is collaboration.
-Two sessions at the Summit presented on these challenges and opportunities.
-“Creative Collaboration: Enabling Tech and Water Agency Partnership” dove into the difficulties of RFPs and the procurement process, while also highlighting creative solutions to break through long-standing barriers preventing innovation.
+Two sessions at the Summit presented on these challenges, and these opportunities.
+“Creative Collaboration: Enabling Tech and Water Agency Partnership” dove into the challenges of RFPs and the procurement process, while also highlighting creative solutions to break through long standing barriers preventing innovation.
 While “Data Best Practices in Silicon Valley” asked what can the water industry learn from Silicon Valley innovators in energy, land use and other areas where data science has made a positive public impact.

 Some presenters highlighted the influence of data to better understand water, from where it comes from to where it eventually goes, while others highlighted the importance of implementing data to make us more relevant in the changing workforce and better plan and adapt to the future.

-Regardless of what it takes to get us there, adapting the industry to understand where we are and tomeet future needs and challenges is essential to ensure we’re ready to meet the challenges of tomorrow.
+Regardless of what it takes to get us there, adapting the industry to understand where we are and meet future needs and challenges are essential to ensure we’re ready to meet the challenges of tomorrow.
 Data may not be the magic pill, but it is an important step to get us there.